-The RS1916 implements all but one of the possible MBus signals.
-The MBus connector, per the SPARC MBus Specification, assigns the optional signal INTOUT to Pin 10.
-Although this signal is not used on the RS1916, systems designers should be aware of this assignment to preserve compatibility with other MBus modules.
+The RT6224K implements a subset of all possible MBus signals.
+Signals that are optional and/or specifically for multiprocessor modules may not be supported.
+The MBus connector, per the SPARC MBus Specification, defines the assignments listed in Table 2 for pins reserved on the RT6224K.
+Although these signals are not used on the RT6224K, systems designers should be aware of these assignments to preserve compatibility with other MBus modules.

 Table 2.
-Pins Reserved on RS1916
+Pins Reserved on RT6224K